Cirru/text.cirru.org/README.md

 The name "Cirru" came from `cirrus cloud`.
 I read it like `cirrus`(but without `s`).

-The core of Cirru is the indetation-based syntax:
+The core of Cirru is the indentation-based syntax:

 * use prefix syntax, see Lisp
 * `()` to create expressions inside each line, see Lisp
-* indetation with 2 spaces
+* indentation with 2 spaces
 * represent token with optional `""` and `\`, see Bash
 * `$` as a function to fold code, see Haskell
 * `,` as a function to unfold code